Can you sign a quantum state?: Abstract

 \section{Abstract}

-Cryptography with quantum states exhibits a number of surprising and counterintuitive features.
-In a 2002 work, Barnum et al. argue that these features imply that digital signatures for quantum states are impossible~\cite{BCG+02}.
+Cryptography with quantum states exhibits a number of surprising and counter-intuitive features.
+In a 2002 work, Barnum et al. argued that these features imply that digital signatures for quantum states are impossible~\cite{BCG+02}.
 In this work, we ask: can all forms of signing quantum data, even in a possibly weak sense, be completely ruled out?
 We give two results which shed significant light on this basic question.

 First, we prove an impossibility result for digital signatures for quantum data, which extends the result of \cite{BCG+02}.
 Specifically, we show that no nontrivial combination of correctness and security requirements can be fulfilled, beyond what is achievable simply by measuring the quantum message and then signing the outcome.
 In other words, \emph{only classical signature schemes exist.}